4ms/metamodule/docs/firmware-loading.md

 [Debugging with gdb](firmware-debugging.md).

-1) Install a "Freeze jumper" :
+#### Freeze Jumper

 To load firmware (without debugging) with a JLink programmer, you need to install a "Freeze Jumper".

 There are two bootloader versions.
-If you see a blue light flash when you start up normally, then you have the later bootloader.
+If you see a blue light flash when you start up normally, then you have the current bootloader.
 If not, then you have the earlier bootloader.

 1a) Current bootloader: The jumper goes on the two left-most pins of the 2x4 debug header.
 This is the header located next to the SWD/JTAG header that contains the connections for